DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/FAQ.md

 On the Navigation bar, select **Help & support > About**. <br>
 A list of installed models will be displayed on the **Version** tab.
 Scroll to **DXC Finance Utilities**.
 The version information will be displayed on the right (i.e. DXC Finance Utilities **10.0.240.2019443** (isv))

+### Dependency and Security Information

+Finance Utilities includes:
+- Use of Microsoft .NET Azure Storage library <br>
+      - Allows interaction with Azure Blob Storage securely. <br>
+- Use of PGP encryption library <br>
+      - To encrypt and decrypt data imported and exported using Finance utilities connection if enabled <br>
+- Use of SSH.NET library <br>
+      - Renci libraries to upload and download files to an SFTP server <br>
+- Implement ABN Lookup through the Australian government web API for AU registered companies. <br>
+      - More information can be found at the Australian Business Register (ABR) [website](https://abr.business.gov.au/Tools/WebServices) <br>
+      - Ensures secure HTTPS connections for validation lookup requests in accordance to the Microsoft security standards <br>

+For Microsoft Azure blob storage, File transfer protocols, secure file transfer protocols, SharePoint and ABN Lookup web API - all configurations are updated within Finance operations and hosted by the customer.

 ## 	Troubleshooting